-- Public Meeting: The City conducted a NOFA workshop on January 20, 2021 to assist applicants with the funding application process. - City Council Housing and Land Use Committee: The City Council Housing and Land Use Committee held a meeting on April 20, 2021 to review applications for funding and to receive input on housing and community development needs. - Publicity: Bilingual (Spanish-English) information about the workshops was distributed in: fliers at all three libraries, City Hall, Community Development Department and distribution to community partners at schools and churches and by sub-recipient partners at their agencies; email blasts; announcements on the City website; display advertisements in The Californian (English language) newspaper and El Sol (Spanish) newspaper; meeting notices posted in City Hall, City Council chambers, and City Permit Center; and posted on City's Facebook/Twitter pages. - Public Review of Draft Documents: A minimum 30-day public review was held from April 10, 2021 through May 11, 2021.
-Copies of the Draft Action Plan were made available for the public at the following locations: City website; Salinas City Hall; and Salinas Community Development Department. - Public Hearing: The City Council will conduct a public hearing on May 11, 2021 regarding the City's CDBG, HOME, and ESG allocations.
+- Publicity: Bilingual (Spanish-English) information about the NOFA Application Workshop was distributed through a public notice to all three City libraries, City Hall, Community Development Department and distributed to community partners via email blasts; publication on the City website; publication of the public notices in The Californian (English language) newspaper and El Sol (Spanish) newspaper; meeting notices posted in City Hall, City Council chambers, and City's Permit Center. - Public Review of Draft Documents: A minimum 30-day public review was held from June 4, 2022 through July 5, 2022.
+Copies of the Draft Action Plan were made available for the public at the following locations: City's website; Salinas City Hall; and Salinas Community Development Department. - Public Hearing: The City Council conducted a public hearing on June 21, 2022, regarding the City's CDBG, HOME, and ESG allocations.